 The fritters are made from a batter of steamed pumpkin, egg, flour, baking powder, sugar, cinnamon, nutmeg, and milk.
 The batter is first mixed, set aside, and then fried in oil.

 Some Bajans prefer to shape their batter into balls before deep-frying, while others prefer to mold it into flat, mini pancake-shaped fritters.
-Pumpkins fritters can also be sweet or savory, depending on the amount of sugar added.
+Pumpkin fritters can also be sweet or savory, depending on the amount of sugar added.

 8 – Jug-Jug